“What’s for dinner?”

 Adding kid-approved sweet apple chunks is all you need to encourage a few bites of winter squash.
 This dish can be enjoyed by the whole family.

-Play with different fresh herbs to find the flavors your children love and pair this Apple Sage Butternut Squash with pork or chicken for a complete meal.
+Play with different fresh herbs to find the flavors your children love and pair with pork or chicken for a complete meal.

 Kids love the autonomy of being able to pick their toppings, whether we are talking about ice cream or stuffed potatoes.